deanishe/alfred-workflow/docs/supported-versions.rst

 that makes it `one of those places where Python 3 chokes`_ and its automatic text decoding breaks the world.

-My working assumption is that Alfred 3 (whenever that may arrive) will require the library to be significantly rewritten due to an updated API, and will fix the incorrect encoding issue.
-At some point, Apple will surely add Python 3 to OS X by default, too.
+Now that Alfred 3 is available and has some significant new features, there is *no chance* of this version of Alfred-Workflow getting Python 3 support, as development has effectively stopped in favour of version 2.

-Python 3 support will most likely come when either of those things happens.
+When Python 3 support comes, it will be in version 2 or 3 of the library.

 .. _full list of new features in Python 2.7: https://docs.python.org/3/whatsnew/2.7.html